 Invasive Species are not originally from Minnesota and they often cause environmental, physical, or economic harm.
 They can be plants, animals, fungi, or other life forms.
 Often, they are transported to Minnesota by people.

-Common ways invasive species get transported to Scott County:
+Here are some common ways invasive species get transported to Scott County:

 They are planted as wind breaks or ornamental plants in someone's yard.
 Their seeds get transported by wind, wildlife, or water to natural areas.
 There, they outgrow native plants.